 - Catering relevant offers.
 Creating personalized product offers is another popular way to use dynamic content in messages.
 By mentioning products and website pages a reader visited, marketers add more relevance to the message and make it stand out among others.

 - Mention the reader’s location.
 People are rarely interested in something that’s happening far away from them and often want to stay in the loop for things that are close to where they live.
-Using dynamic content, business owners can use location proximity as a way to increase engagement.
+Using dynamic content, business owners can use location proximity as a way to increase conversions.
 Mentioning the address of a local office instead of the company’s headquarters is one of the examples of such easy yet impactful changes.

 2. Dynamic content adapts to changes